Haruto2017/Efficient-Vulkan-Renderer/README.md

 * Indirect draw command

     * Draws a lot of meshes with only one draw call and an additional data buffer.
-The buffer contains the necessary info to give each mesh its own constants
+The buffer contains the necessary info to give each mesh its own constants.

     ![Mesh_Draw_Indirect](images/Mesh_Draw_Indirect.png)

+* With 3000 meshes each with 33000 triangles, meshlet backface culling achieves 30% less rendering time per frame than traditional indexed-vertex rendering.
+Both with indirect drawing enabled to eliminate draw call bottleneck.